 What’s the problem?

 Pulmonary regurgitation (PR, also called pulmonic regurgitation) is a leaky pulmonary valve.
 This valve helps control the flow of blood passing from the heart to the lungs.
-A leaky pulmonary valve allows blood to flow back into the heart chamber before it gets to lungs for oxygen.
+A leaky pulmonary valve allows blood to flow back into the heart chamber before it gets to the lungs for oxygen.

 What causes pulmonary regurgitation?